 Manual Tests and Deductions

 There are also options to manually review content and add or deduct points based on that manual review.
+Learn more about manual tests here.

 Model Solution